 While never having a period again may not be something to complain about, menopause can also result in a range of not-so-pleasant symptoms, such as hot flushes, night sweats and anxiety.

-Weight gain around this time of life may not be so much to do with menopause as it is to do with age in general.
+Menopause weight gain may not be so much to do with this life stage as it is to do with age in general.

 Our metabolism slows as we age, and the menopausal drop in oestrogen leads to a reduction in bone and muscle mass.